parsa011/EzLorem/README.md

 # What is new ?

+1.4.2 : highlight text when you are moving it's Generator. :D

-1.4.0 : now it's possible to change regulator position with cursor (documents added) :D
+1.4.0 : now it's possible to change regulator position with cursor (documents added)

 1.3.6 : Some minor changes on code